Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 all nodes where the playbook is run.
 Please reference [Customize Configuration Values](../configuration_management/Customize_Configuration_Values.md) for more detailed information.

-Published roles within product configuration repositories contain more comprehensive information regarding these role-specific flags.
-Please reference associated Readme.md documents for additional information.
+Published roles within product configuration repositories can contain more comprehensive information regarding these role-specific flags.
+Please reference any role specific associated Readme.md documents for additional information, as role documentation is updated more frequently as changes are introduced.

 Consult the manual for each product to change the default configuration by referring to the [1.5 HPE Cray EX System Software Getting Started Guide S-8000](https://www.hpe.com/support/ex-gsg)